What are some of the ways people lose their vision?

 A low vision evaluation includes meeting with a specialist who will assess your needs for low vision aids and devices.
 It is not a traditional exam so your eyes will be not be dilated and medication will not be prescribed.
 During your appointment you will be introduced to various devices such as high powered magnifiers, talking products and writing and large print aids.

-In order to make an appointment, you must submit the results of your most recent eye exam (within the last 12 months) and an application to the Client Services Department.
+In order to make an appointment, you must submit the results of your most recent eye exam (within the last 12 months) and an application to the CVI.
 Once that paperwork has been received, you will be contacted to schedule an appointment.

 Young children up to the age of five may also receive a functional vision assessment through CVI’s BEGIN early intervention program.